forensant/pakiki-frontend-gtk/README.md

 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```

-Then you can install Pakiki (you can download the latest version from the releases page):
+Then you can install Pākiki (you can download the latest version from the releases page):
 ```
 flatpak install Pakiki-Community-[version].flatpak
 ```